briankoser/sfc-listeners-guide/episodes/0194-silver-chair-the-movie-and-other-news.md

   - Doctrines my church believes that I don't
 odd_opening: Ben is laughing in the middle of the music because Matt forgot to start recording.
 prophecy:
-  - {"host": "Ben", "prediction": "<i class='work-title'>The Silver Chair</i> will be released in 2016", "veracity": false, "comments": "It's been in development hell for years.
-Netflix recently bought the rights to all seven books, so that's probably when we'll see this adaptation."}
-  - {"host": "Matt", "prediction": "<i class='work-title'>The Silver Chair</i> will be released in 2016", "veracity": false, "comments": ""}
   - host: Ben
     prediction: "<i class='work-title'>The Silver Chair</i> will be released in 2016"
     veracity: false